 SE1.
 FINAL EXAM.
 Global assessment of knowledge, skills and capacities acquired throughout the course.
 The final exam's weight is 60%.
 The final exam grade should be higher than 3 points out of a maximum grade of 10 points.
 SE2.
 CONTINUOUS EVALUATION.
 Assesses papers, projects, class presentations, debates, exercises, internships and Lab reports.
-The weight of this part is 40%.
+The weight of this part is 40%, of which 25% corresponds to three midterm exams and 15% corresponds to the work assigned during the Lab sessions.
 The attendance to Lab sessions is compulsory to pass the subject.